School Nurse

 • Complete a Commission-approved school nurse program and obtain the formal recommendation of the college or university where the program was completed

-In addition to required state licenses, there are voluntary certifications school nurses can earn.
+In addition to required state licenses, there are voluntary certifications that school nurses can earn.
 These certifications demonstrate a high level of competency in this field and assure employers and students alike that the certificate holder has the skills and education to excel as a school nurse.

 The primary certification school nurses earn is the Nationally Certified School Nurse (NCSN) from the National Board for Certification of School Nurses (NBCSN).
 To be eligible to sit for the exam for this certification, candidates must have earned at least a bachelor’s degree and have 1,000 hours of practice as a school nurse.